Skip to content

 Build Recommendation engine

-This is required for: Build personalization feature (Team A)
+This is required for: Build personalization feature (Contributor: Team A)

 Both teams see the dependency from their perspective.